illi4/stock-screener/README.md

 - Run `main.py --h` to view context help
 - To update the stocks list, run `main.py --update -exchange=all`.
 Recommended to run this daily prior to scanning.
 - To scan and shortlist, run `main.py --scan -exchange=all`.
 System (2ma|3ma) should be specified.
+- Helper scripts:
-- Run `monitor.py` daily to check whether the exit condition was hit for active entries.
+   - `monitor.py` to run daily to check whether the exit condition was hit for active entries.
+   - `paperfill.py` to run daily to fill in the values for paper trade entries automatically.

 #### Settings
 See `libs/settings.py` for settings: